The basics of the Spread Ball Screen alignment, a good starting point for the introduction of a ball screen offense with any program.

 Below are examples of teams from NBA, FIBA, NCAA and the international professional ranks demonstrating the quintessential Spread Ball Screen alignment.

-In this summary of Spread Ball Screen – Basics we will examine how to enter the alignment seamlessly, learn basic terminology and assignments and pose questions which guide players toward finding the player for whom the ball screen gave the advantage.
+In this summary of Spread Ball Screen Basics, we will examine how to enter the alignment seamlessly, learn basic terminology and assignments, and also pose questions of which guide players toward finding the player for whom the ball screen created the advantage.

 Offense starts at the rebound/inbound.
 Many design their transition offense to enter the Spread Ball Screen alignment seamlessly in Early Offense.
 Doing so means assigning lanes for each of the five players.